 Taranik said Esri has become very sophisticated in terms of its flexible IT infrastructure models, data center deployment, portal interfaces, authentication, and the distribution of data to end-user clients.
 “And now, [Esri is] leading in the migration to cloud storage and data management.
 Along with the advances that are being made in data processing, this will increase the potential for continued expansion of mineral and petroleum exploration companies using remote sensing.”

 Taranik sees the cloud being a game changer in his space, proving new business opportunities.
 “Sheer processing power [is] needed to process and deliver large datasets, [and] security is a concern because there is always the risk of getting hacked,” he said.
 “So setting up effective cybersecurity is essential, and Esri leads the GIS industry with those capabilities.”

 With ever-improving satellite technology, Taranik sees a bright future for mineral exploration.

 “The latest satellite technology provides exploration geologists with the ability to rapidly screen large areas in remote places for mineral and petroleum potential,” Taranik said.
 “It helps streamline exploration efforts and costs by reducing financial commitments for mineral leases, avoiding unnecessary ground-based environmental impacts and ensuring labour-intensive field operations are focused on the best areas.
 The remote sensing tools available today are an order of magnitude better than what we had just five years ago.”

-Blog author: Jim Baumann, longtime employee at Esri inc. having written articles on GIS technology and the computer graphics industry for more than 30 years.
+Blog author: Jim Baumann is a longtime employee at Esri and has written articles on GIS technology and the computer graphics industry over more than 30 years.